samanthamoss87/thai_massage/README.md

 ### Setting up the heroku app
 7. Login to your [Heroku](https://www.heroku.com/) account
 8. Create a new app and give it a name
-9. Connect your github account from deployment method
+9. Connect your GitHub account from deployment method
 10. Search and Select your repository
 11. Click on Deploy